niwinz/django-logstream/doc/source/index.rst

 Introduction
 ------------

-The python and django logging really works very well, but we run into problems when we have more than one instance (process) that has to write the logs into one file.
+Logging of python is great and the intagracion of django with python logging, it is also very good.
+But sometimes we have to run multiple instances (processes) and want to save the logs without having problems with files opened by multiple processes.

-``django-logstream`` solves this problem by maintaining a separate process that receives logs from all other processes and properly managed logs.
+``django-logstream`` solves this problem.
+It runs as a service (separate process) that receives logs of different instances, thus allowing multiple processes to the log stored in one file without any problem.

-Currently ``django-logstream`` uses ZeroMQ to communicate with the server request logs.
+Currently, ``django-logstream`` ZeroMQ used for interprocess communication and now with integrated encryption!

 Features currently implemented:
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^